AlkanetSmorgas/Eden-2.0/index.md

 };
 ```
 ### Settings
 You can also add settings to your tools.
-You specify it in the category.
+You specify it in the category.<br/>
-type - For now, only Edit is working.
+type - For now, only Edit is working.<br/>
-value - the default value to use.
+value - the default value to use.<br/>
-valueType - Number = convert to number.
+valueType - Number = convert to number.<br/>
 saveTo - variabel in missionnamespace to save the data to.
 ```markdown
 class Modifiers {